coffeecupcoding/lunar-lander/rust/README.md

-# lunar-lander-rust
+# Rust
 Rewrite of the classic lunar lander game in Rust

-This is based on on the Python version I created
+This was based on on the Python version I created.
-(see https://github.com/coffeecupcoding/lunar-lander-python).
 I wanted to write something small in Rust, and that project was fresh in my mind.

 ## Known issues